owlet42/kubeflow-docs/docs/user-guide/kserve.rst

 Define a Test_bot for convenience
 ---------------------------------

-Run the following cells to define a test_bot to do model prediction in the notebook server.
+Run the following cells to define a test_bot to make prediction in the notebook server.

 .. code-block:: shell